-CFRTAC serves as a public representative in the Milltown Design Review Team for the site's remediation and restoration.
-It participates in and provides technical assistance to the Milltown Superfund Redevelopment Working Group.
-Upriver, CFRTAC has an established presence in the Deer Lodge Valley and works on technical review, assistance and outreach with local residents and agencies on the river cleanup.
+CFRTAC serves as a public representative in the Clark Fork River Design Review Team for the site's remediation and restoration.
+It provides technical assistance to landowners and other interested community members in the Clark Fork watershed.

 CFRTAC's review, science and public information efforts are funded by the Technical Assistance Grant program.
 This program was created by the federal government in 1986 to help promote public involvement in the Superfund process at the local level.
 Through this program, CFRTAC is allowed to apply for grants.
 Grants are funded through the EPA by the party responsible for the site (in this instance, Arco).

-CFRTAC operates independent from Arco or the EPA.
+CFRTAC operates independent from ARCO, the EPA and the State of Montana.
 We are an independent group of citizens working on behalf of local residents, ensuring the communities most affected by the EPA's decisions have access to objective information.
 Our mission is to present that information so that basin residents can reach informed opinions and make those opinions known.
 In addition, CFRTAC can question or criticize the methods, findings and conclusions of Arco and/or the EPA.

 CFRTAC has seven Board Members and two Technical Advisors.
 Click here for more information on the different members of CFRTAC and the important role each plays as a resource and representative for the Clark Fork River cleanup.